biosustain/apoptosis/report.md

 This document sets out our statistical model's assumptions, explains its implementation and presents the results.

-## Model assumptions
+## Background

-The aim of this analysis is to describe timecourse data about the density of CHO cell cultures that were given treatments that induce cell death.
+The aim of this analysis is to describe timecourse data about the density of CHO cell cultures that were given treatments that induce cell death through a process called apoptosis.
 Some cultures were given genetic interventions that aim to make them apoptosis-resistant, either by reducing the rate at which they die or by extending the period before they start to die.
 We would like to know which interventions have the most effect, and in what way.

+## Methods
 ### Assumptions about the target system

 We assume that in this scenario the cells exist in four states: